ethereum/go-ethereum/cmd/signer/README.md

 ### External API

-The signer listens to HTTP requests on `rpcaddr`:`rpcport`.
+The signer listens to HTTP requests on `rpcaddr`:`rpcport`, with the same JSONRPC standard as Geth.
 The messages are expected to be JSON [jsonrpc 2.0 standard](http://www.jsonrpc.org/specification).

 Some of these call can require user interaction.
 Clients must be aware that responses